 6. Executive Minutes.
 Past and present executive session minutes can be reviewed by board members unless a director has a conflict of interest involving a topic discussed at a particular executive session meeting at which he/she was not present.
 This restriction also applies to recordings (if any) of executive session meetings.
 (Hamilton v.
 Town of Los Gatos.)

 7. Balancing Test.
 Because the courts use a balancing test, other records may be carved out of a director's inspection rights.

 B. Deadlines.
 As with member requests for records, the association should meet statutory deadlines for producing records for inspection by board members.

 C. Copy Costs.
-For small, routine requests for copies of records, board members should not be charged copy costs since they are volunteering their time and reviewing minutes and financial records is part of their duties.
+For small, routine requests for copies of records, board members should not be charged copy costs since they are volunteering their time, and reviewing them is part of their duties.
 However, for large or unusual requests where a director might request a copy of all records for the past two years, the board can require the director to pay the copy costs.
 When a director abuses his position on the board to demand excessive copying of records and/or repeated copying of the same records, the director should bear the cost of the burden he creates for the association.

 D. Custody and Control.
 The right to inspect and request copies of records does not give a director the right to take possession of records.
 All records should remain in custody and control of the association's managing agent unless specifically authorized otherwise by the board.

 Recommendation: If a director has a conflict of interest or seeks to invade the privacy rights of others or seeks records for an improper purpose, the board should consult legal counsel before releasing records to the director.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.